top of page

 - Fear of underperformance

-Yes, all that and the fact that sometimes the job itself has become unnecessary due to change in the environment.
-I remember watching a documentary from the States where coal miners chose unemployment and demonstration for over 18 months claiming their original job back, rather than reskilling themself to do something else.
+Yes, all that and the fact that sometimes the job itself has become unnecessary due to changes in the environment.
+I remember watching a documentary from the States where coal miners chose unemployment and demonstration for over 18 months claiming their original job back rather than reskilling themselves to do something else.
 It is clear that the coal miners' jobs are increasingly on the way out, yet, miners chose not to see this.
 Why?
 Because their salaries depend on not understanding it.
 It gives them an argument, even if it is a very weak one.

-We can often recognize that behaviour at organizations when people continue processes & tasks that are unnecessary to keep their jobs.
-For example, they chose not to look at automatization of their admin work.
+We can often recognise that behaviour at organisations when people continue processes & tasks that are unnecessary to keep their jobs.
+For example, they chose not to look at the automatisation of their admin work.
 I know a PA who once recommended the digital calendar app where people can book themselves with the CEO so she can save a lot of time.
 She came up with all sorts of excuses why it wouldn't work.

 Refusing to admit that what we do might no longer be needed is tough because it immediately shakes people's confidence in reskilling themselves and questions their competence.
 Understandably, it triggers a reaction of paycheque protection that looks like opposition to change.

-It is difficult to get people understand something when their salary depends on them not understadning it.
+It is difficult to get people to understand something when their salary depends on them not understanding it.

 Reskilling should directly be linked to change because if there is no change, there is no need for reskilling.
 Reskilling must also include the redundancy of tasks & systems; otherwise, we increase the workload.
 I remember when we implemented an electronic system of Lost & Find items, security continued to log the items manually in their log books (as previously done).
 When I asked why the answer was, "In case the system is not working?".

 Technology has reduced or can reduce our work by a few hours.
-Instead of figuring out what to do with that extra free time, we decided to continue doing unnecessary tasks and desperately try justifying them.
+Instead of figuring out what to do with that extra free time, we continued doing unnecessary tasks and desperately tried justifying them.